A leading physio is helping to end confusion for patients by uniting different treatment experts who traditionally compete against each other.

 “This exchange of ideas allows us to be far more focused on treatments, it allows us to share knowledge and learn from each other and provide exactly what the patient needs.”

 Kirsten, a qualified chartered physiotherapist with 20 years experience, has recruited therapists who fit within this mindset- they all share a single aim – to maximise pain relief as fast as possible.
 By bringing the disciplines under one roof she has created a deeper pool of talent and treatments.

 She added: “The range of treatments available to a patient can seem confusing, which defeats the purpose- patients need to be guided by the experts and can’t be expected to know what they need- it is our job to make it easy for the patient, particularly when they are having difficulties or are in pain.

 “All professions use hands on manual therapy and manipulation to ease pain and restore mobility to soft muscles and joints.
 So often a combination of two or even three therapists working on the same patient is much more effective both in time and cost than just sticking with the one. “

 The Physiotherapy Centre has two centres in Edinburgh on Henderson Row and also at Bannatynes gym on Queen Street.
 The Glasgow Physiotherapy Centre is located at The Connal Building on West George Street.

 More information can be found on their website www.edphysio.com.

-Press release issued on behalf of The Physiotherapy Centre by public relations agency the Holyrood Partnership.
+Press release issued on behalf of The Physiotherapy Centre by public relations agency the Holyrood PR.